Tomev/qcflow/docs/source/llms/deployments/index.rst

 3. Query an endpoint:

-    The :meth:`predict() <qcflow.deployments.MlflowDeploymentClient.predict>` method submits a query to a configured provider endpoint.
+    The :meth:`predict() <qcflow.deployments.QCFlowDeploymentClient.predict>` method submits a query to a configured provider endpoint.
     The data structure you send in the query depends on the endpoint.

     .. code-block:: python